 When to Sue

-A specific statute of limitations governs product liability claims.
+A specific statute of limitations governs products liability claims.
 A consumer typically must file within this deadline to preserve their right to damages.
 The statute of limitations varies by state but usually expires within two to four years.
 It may be different from the statute of limitations in ordinary personal injury cases.
 Under the discovery rule, the statute of limitations may not start running until the victim discovered or reasonably should have discovered their injury.
 This can account for situations in which a condition developed over time or in which the harm was not immediately visible.
 However, the discovery rule does not apply in every state, and it does not affect the application of the statute of repose.
 This is an additional procedural rule that sets a firm endpoint beyond which a plaintiff cannot bring a lawsuit.
 It is based on the date when a product was sold.
-Read more here about time limits in products liability cases.